 2. Fill Light

-Fill light is a light source that serves to reduce the shadow effect produced by the key light which leads to a reduction in contrast in your light composition.
+Fill light is a light source that serves to reduce the shadow effect produced by the key light, leading to a reduction in contrast in your light composition.

 3. Rim Light/Backlight